 Mouse Paint by Ellen Stoll Walsh (This is part of a super cute series!)

 Form and Space

 Forms are three dimensional, they have volume and take up space.
 When you think about forms think of cubes, spheres, and cones.
 Space has to do with the illusion of creating depth within an artwork.
 For a more complete explanation of how to create space in an artwork click here.
 To get your printable and learn about form click here.

 I especially love using books about art that focus on these elements because they are a little more abstract.
 Seeing sculptors and architects, and engineers build three dimensional forms in space gives some context to these ideas.
 I also love the idea that when studying these elements kids are likely to learn about careers that use art!

-Subscribe blow for your free printable list of all these great children’s books focusing on the elements of art!
+Subscribe below for your free printable list of all these great children’s books focusing on the elements of art!